-Some treatments may cause loss of hair while you are taking them, not only on your head, but also in other areas of your body.
-Generally your hair will grow back after treatment.
+Some treatments may cause hair loss while you are taking them, not only on your head, but also in other areas of your body.
+Generally, your hair will grow back after treatment.
 Your doctor knows which treatments are likely to cause hair loss.